Graduate student support

 Full-time Master's students are normally provided with two terms of funding during their first year, currently $13,568 minimum.
 The normal completion time for the Master's program is approximately two years.
 You should plan your time and financial resources accordingly.

-Full-time Doctoral students are normally provided with three terms of funding during their first three or four years depending on their admit year as outlined below.
+Full-time Doctoral students are normally provided with three terms of funding during their first four years.
+The annual amount is currently $22,500.
 The normal completion time for the doctoral program is three to four years, so you should plan your time and financial resources accordingly.

 Students who successfully obtain external scholarships receive the President's Graduate Scholarship along with matching support from the Department (usually in the form of a one-term teaching or research assistantship) to meet the minimum annual funding commitments.